MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/trending-images.md

 To get images that are trending on social media today, use Bing Trending Images API.
 This API offers an experience similar to bing.com/images/trending.

 Calling the API is easy.
-If you have your subscription key, just send an HTTP get request to the following endpoint:
+If you have your subscription key, just send an HTTP GET request to the following endpoint:

 ```
 https://api.bing.microsoft.com/bing/v7.0/images/trending